sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections.md

 In the preceding image, to capture both the Sections and their Columns, 1 define a section then 2.  define a nested vertical section.
-Using abbreviated YML notation to give a brief idea of the more complex JSON for the actual SenseML:
+Using abbreviated YML notation to give a brief idea of the more complex SenseML JSON:

 ```yml
 sections: